 - Log into the WSO2 Identity Server.

-- On the Configure tab in the management console, click Users and Roles.
+- On the Main tab in the Management Console, click List under Users and Roles.

 - Click Users.
 This link is only visible to users with the Admin role.

 - From the list of users that appear in the resulting page, identify the user whose attributes you want to modify and click User Profile.

 - Click Update to save changes to the attributes.

 - You can use the REST Web service according to the SCIM provisioning specification.
 For more information on this, see SCIM 2.0 REST APIs.

 RemoteUserStoreManagerServiceAPI.
 This is a SOAP-based API and is very easy to use.
 For more information on using this, see Managing Users and Roles with APIs.
 Supposing you want to set a user attribute, you can call the following method.